Elden Ring: Sir Gideon Ofnir, the All-Knowing (Erdtree Sanctuary) Boss Fight

 Latest posts in this category and its subcategories:

-Fire Giant is in the highest tier of bosses in Elden Ring, Legendary Bosses, and is found guarding the Forge of the Giants in the Mountaintops of the Giants.
-He is a mandatory boss and must be defeated in order to progress to Crumbling Farum Azula and continue the main story of the game.
+Sir Gideon Ofnir is in the middle tier of bosses in Elden Ring, Greater Enemy Bosses, and is found within the Erdtree Sanctuary building in Leyndell, Ashen Capital.
+He is a mandatory boss that must be defeated in order to progress the main story of the game.
 Read more...

 Ever since I got a house with a garden some years ago, gardening has been a hobby of mine.
 It's a way to slow down, reconnect with nature, and create something beautiful with my own hands.
 There's a special joy in watching tiny seeds grow into vibrant flowers, lush vegetables, or thriving herbs, each one a reminder of patience and care.
 I enjoy experimenting with different plants, learning from the seasons, and discovering little tricks to make my garden flourish.